threestudio-project/threestudio/README.md

 **IMPORTANT NOTE: Multi-GPU training is not fully tested and can be erroneous at the moment.**

+**If you are experiencing unstable connections with HuggingFace, we suggest you either (1) setting environment variable `TRANSFORMERS_OFFLINE=1 DIFFUSERS_OFFLINE=1` before your running command after HuggingFace Hub has fetched all needed files on the first run, to prevent from connecting to HuggingFace each time you run, or (2) downloading the guidance model you used to a local folder following [here](https://huggingface.co/docs/huggingface_hub/v0.14.1/guides/download#download-an-entire-repository) and [here](https://huggingface.co/docs/huggingface_hub/v0.14.1/guides/download#download-files-to-local-folder), and set `pretrained_model_name_or_path` of the guidance and the prompt processor to the local path.**

 ```sh
 # if you have agreed the license of DeepFloyd IF and have >20GB VRAM
 # please try this configuration for higher quality